 You can use essential oils for a variety of health benefits.
-Each oil can be used alone or in combination with others to produce the desired effect.
+You can use each oil alone or in combination with others to produce the desired effect.
 The important thing is to realize that these oils can be powerful and to be sure that you’re using them safely.

 In general, there are three ways you can use essential oils:

-- Put them on your skin: When you apply essential oils to the skin, they can penetrate it easily to absorb into the deeper layers and sometimes even into the bloodstream.
-Today, essential oils are frequently used in cosmetic products to enhance skin condition and delay premature aging.
+When you apply essential oils to the skin, they can penetrate it easily to absorb into the deeper layers and sometimes even into the bloodstream.
+Today, cosmetic products frequently use essential oils to enhance skin condition and delay premature aging.
 Many are also helpful in healing wounds.

-- Sleep: If you’re struggling with insomnia, you may be better off using essential oils instead of sleeping pills.
-In a 2014 review, researchers found that oils helped people to fall asleep and stay asleep.
+If you’re struggling with insomnia, you may be better off using essential oils instead of sleeping pills.
+Moreover, in a 2014 review, researchers found that oils helped people to fall asleep and stay asleep.
 Lavender was the most commonly studied for sleep.
 An earlier study also found that lavender — when inhaled —worked as a mild sedative and helped promote deep sleep.

-- Anxiety and stress: If you’re going through a stressful time in your life, you may want to ask your nose for help.
-Several essential oils are known to help ease stress and induce relaxation.
+If you’re going through a stressful time in your life, you may want to ask your nose for help.
+Several essential oils help ease stress and induce relaxation.
 Studies have found that lavender, for example, in addition to helping you get to sleep, may also help stabilize mood.
 Another study found that essential oils helped reduce anxiety levels in patients admitted to the intensive care unit.
-Other effective oils for reducing stress and encouraging relaxation include bergamot, ylang-ylang, and jasmine.
+Moreover, other effective oils for reducing stress and encouraging relaxation include bergamot, ylang-ylang, and jasmine.

-- Focus: If you had a rough night, you’re trying to concentrate, and it’s just not working, essential oils can help.
-Several have been shown to improve focus and concentration.
+Moreover, if you had a rough night, you’re trying to concentrate, and it’s just not working, essential oils can help.
+Additionally, several essential oils have shown the ability to improve focus and concentration.
 In a 2008 study, researchers split participants into three groups: those exposed to the aroma of peppermint, those exposed to the aroma of ylang-ylang and those exposed to no smell at all.
 Results showed that peppermint enhanced memory and increased alertness.
 Ylang-ylang decreased alertness but increased calmness.
 In a 2017 study, researchers found that both rosemary and lavender helped increase short-term memory in secondary school students.

 This gives you a sample of what essential oils can do for you.
 There are many more applications.
 If you get yourself a diffuser, you can experiment with various scents until you find those that work best for you.